Spurious Trip Rate (STR)

 Definition:

 Spurious Trip Rate (STR) quantifies the frequency at which a safety function incorrectly trips or shuts down the process without an actual hazardous condition.
 Think of it as a nuisance trip that can take the whole process down.
-This concept relates to operational availability and less on actual safety.
+This concept relates to operational availability and less to actual safety.

 Balancing PDFavg and STR is one of the core roles of the Functional Safety Engineer.